 Social media that speaks to customers in your new market is an effective, inexpensive way to reach your new audience.
 Consider partnering with local consultants to make sure your message matches your market.
 Don’t be afraid to let your new customers know where you’re from if that adds to the appeal of your eCommerce business.
 However, make sure you speak to them with a perspective that they will understand and appreciate.

 Expand Locally, Sell Globally

 You may hit some bumps in the road when you’re expanding your eCommerce business internationally.
-Your additional revenue will make it worthwhile.
-As shipping, payment, and communications channels become ever more globalized, international eCommerce will become the norm.
+However, the opportunities for additional revenue make this a worthwhile project for eCommerce businesses.
+Plus, as shipping, payment, and communications channels become more globalized each year, international eCommerce becomes easier for sellers and consumers.

-By being an early adopter, you can establish yourself in the international market while the opportunities to grow and compete are still broad.
+By starting now, you can establish yourself in international markets while the opportunities to grow and compete are still large.